Indian annexation of Hyderabad: Political and diplomatic negotiations

 Mir Sir Osman Ali Khan, Nizam of Hyderabad, initially approached the British government with a request to take on the status of an independent constitutional monarchy within the Commonwealth of Nations.
-This request was, however, rejected by the last Viceroy of India, The 1st Viscount Mountbatten of Burma.
+This request was, however, rejected by the last Viceroy of India, Louis Mountbatten, 1st Viscount Mountbatten of Burma.

 At the time of the British withdrawal from India, the Nizam announced that he did not intend to join either new dominion, and proceeded to appoint trade representatives in European countries and to begin negotiations with the Portuguese, seeking to lease or buy Goa to provide his state with access to the sea.

 B. R. Ambedkar, the Law Minister in the first independent Indian government considered the state of Hyderabad to be "a new problem which may turn out to be worse than the Hindu-Muslim problem as it is sure to result in the further Balkanisation of India".
-According to the writer A. G. Noorani, Indian Prime Minister Nehru's concern was to defeat what he called Hyderabad's "secessionist venture", but he favoured talks and considered military option as a last resort.
+According to the writer A. G. Noorani, Indian Prime Minister Jawaharlal Nehru's concern was to defeat what he called Hyderabad's "secessionist venture", but he favoured talks and considered military option as a last resort.
 In Nehru's observation, the state of Hyderabad was "full of dangerous possibilities".
 Sardar Patel of the Indian National Congress, however, took a hard line, and had no patience with talks.

 Accordingly, the Indian government offered Hyderabad a standstill agreement which made an assurance that the status quo would be maintained and no military action would be taken for one year.
 According to this agreement, India would handle Hyderabad's foreign affairs, but Indian Army troops stationed in Secunderabad would be removed.
 In Hyderabad city there was a huge demonstration by Razakars led by Syed Qasim Razvi in October 1947, against the administration's decision to sign the Standstill Agreement.
-This demonstration in front of the houses of the main negotiators, the Prime Minister, the Nawab of Chattari, Sir Walter Monckton, advisor to the Nizam, and Minister Nawab Ali Nawaz Jung, forced them to call off their Delhi visit to sign the agreement at that time.
+This demonstration in front of the houses of the main negotiators, the Prime Minister, Muhammad Ahmad Said Khan Chhatari, Sir Walter Monckton, advisor to the Nizam, and Minister Nawab Ali Nawaz Jung, forced them to call off their Delhi visit to sign the agreement at that time.

 Hyderabad violated all clauses of the agreement: in external affairs, by carrying out intrigues with Pakistan in defence, by building up a large semi-private army; in communications, by interfering with the traffic at the borders and the through traffic of Indian railways.
 India was also accused of violating the agreement by imposing an economic blockade.
-It turned out that the state of Bombay was interfering with supplies to Hyderabad without the knowledge of Delhi.
+It turned out that Bombay State was interfering with supplies to Hyderabad without the knowledge of Delhi.
 The Government promised to take up the matter with the provincial governments, but scholar Lucien Benichou states that it was never done.
 There were also delays in arms shipments to Hyderabad from India.

 Jawaharlal Nehru in a reception to the Bombay Union of Journalists on 26 April 1948 laid out his government's position: